Ina Coolbrith

 Select Media

-"Oakland's first 'celebrity' librarian," East Bay Yesterday podcast
+"Oakland's first 'celebrity' librarian," East Bay Yesterday podcast, featured interviewee

 "Jack London's Inspirational Librarian Remembered at State Park," Sonoma Index-Tribune